A STONED CONVERSATION (recorded 2001)

 Back at the house, Tyson poured us each a shot in the kitchen before mixing Crown and ginger ale.
 While he reassembled my drum kit in the music room and I put everything else back together we talked music, and I played him a few songs I’d written that would later end up on solo albums.
 We went on to record a few of the joke songs that ended up on the Mr. Sinister CD.

 By the time we were finished having our musical laughing fit the Crown Royal was gone.
 Tyson went into the kitchen to grab the Wiser’s and get round two started, but he couldn’t find it anywhere.
-After a few minutes of fruitless searching, my dad appeared at the top of the stairs and told us he felt we’d had enough to drink, so he’d hidden it.
+After a few minutes of fruitless searching, my dad appeared at the top of the stairs.
+He told us he felt we’d had enough to drink, so he hid the remaining booze.
 Traitor!

-“We’re not even close to being drunk,” I said, confused.
+“We’re not even close to being drunk,” I said.
 At best we had a halfway decent buzz going.

 “That’s good,” he said.
 And that was the end of the discussion.